Rafa0407/calculadoraBinaria/README.md

-This is my first contribution on github, with this starter project you can do a single app using Angular Material as a UI Component framework and Angular.js, I implement Gulp for task manager.
+This is my first contribution on github, with this starter project you can do a single app using Angular js, Angular Material as a UI Component framework, ui-router -> https://scotch.io/tutorials/angular-routing-using-ui-router.
+I implement Gulp for task manager.

 You must have